Implementing HAAPI Attestation Fallback

 value is set to true.

-<config xmlns="http://tail-f.com/ns/config/1.0"><profiles xmlns="https://curity.se/ns/conf/base"><profile><id>token-service</id><type xmlns:as="https://curity.se/ns/conf/profile/oauth">as:oauth-service</type><settings><authorization-server xmlns="https://curity.se/ns/conf/profile/oauth"><client-store><config-backed><client><id>haapi-template-client</id><client-name>haapi-template-client</client-name><redirect-uris>app://haapi</redirect-uris><proof-key><require-proof-key>false</require-proof-key></proof-key><refresh-token-ttl>3600</refresh-token-ttl><audience>haapi-client</audience><scope>address</scope><scope>email</scope><scope>openid</scope><scope>phone</scope><scope>profile</scope><user-authentication></user-authentication><capabilities><code></code><haapi><allow-without-attestation>true</allow-without-attestation></haapi></capabilities><dynamic-client-registration-template><secret/><authenticate-client-by>haapi-android-client</authenticate-client-by></dynamic-client-registration-template><use-pairwise-subject-identifiers><sector-identifier>haapi-template-client</sector-identifier></use-pairwise-subject-identifiers><validate-port-on-loopback-interfaces>true</validate-port-on-loopback-interfaces></client></config-backed></client-store></authorization-server></settings></profile></profiles></config>
+<config xmlns="http://tail-f.com/ns/config/1.0"><profiles xmlns="https://curity.se/ns/conf/base"><profile><id>token-service</id><type xmlns:as="https://curity.se/ns/conf/profile/oauth">as:oauth-service</type><settings><authorization-server xmlns="https://curity.se/ns/conf/profile/oauth"><client-store><config-backed><client><id>haapi-template-client</id><client-name>haapi-template-client</client-name><redirect-uris>app://haapi</redirect-uris><proof-key><require-proof-key>false</require-proof-key></proof-key><refresh-token-ttl>3600</refresh-token-ttl><audience>haapi-client</audience><scope>address</scope><scope>email</scope><scope>openid</scope><scope>phone</scope><scope>profile</scope><user-authentication></user-authentication><capabilities><code></code><haapi><allow-without-attestation>true</allow-without-attestation></haapi></capabilities><dynamic-client-registration-template><secret/><authenticate-client-by>haapi-client</authenticate-client-by></dynamic-client-registration-template><use-pairwise-subject-identifiers><sector-identifier>haapi-template-client</sector-identifier></use-pairwise-subject-identifiers><validate-port-on-loopback-interfaces>true</validate-port-on-loopback-interfaces></client></config-backed></client-store></authorization-server></settings></profile></profiles></config>

 Remember to Commit any configuration changes.

-Android Code Updates
+Mobile Code Updates

 and setClientAuthentiationMethod

 methods on the configuration builder.
 The first of these provides the template client's ID and the DCR endpoint of the Curity Identity Server.
-When first getting the fallback working, start with a plain password, as in the following code snippet.

 SDK Behavior